jwmcglynn/donner/docs/architecture.md

 The Document Model is built on top of the [EnTT](https://github.com/skypjack/entt) Entity-Component-System (ECS), which is used to build a tree of entities, components, and systems that represent the SVG document.
 It is designed to be efficient and flexible, allowing for easy modification and rendering of SVG documents.

-See \ref EcsArchitecture for more details.
+- See \ref EcsArchitecture for more details.
+- See \ref ecs_systems for a list of systems.

 ### Rendering Backend